Be Confident

 • How much does a completed adoption cost — in total and each part?

-• Can the adoption agency help me with sources of financial aid, including subsidies before or after relinquishment (free housing, clothing, food costs, etc)?
+• Can the adoption agency help me with sources of financial aid, including subsidies before or after relinquishment (Housing, clothing, food costs, etc)?

 • Can the adoption agency or attorney provide references from birth mothers who have placed through them?

-• Do they provide adoption counseling services by an unbiased social worker, or a therapist that supports the birth parents’ interests?
+• Do they provide adoption counseling services by a licensed social worker (LCSW), or a therapist (a professional licensed counselor) that supports the birth parents’ interests?

 • Can they guarantee in a formal agreement what has been agreed upon during the adoption process, and what is expected after the birth parents have signed papers for relinquishment?